Krrish (franchise): Krrish: Menace of the Monkey Men

 This was released as a comic book magazine available in stores in 2013 and also converted into an animated mobile comic to be released as weekly chapters through an exclusive Krrish Comics App, which will be launched by Hungama Digital, Filmkraft Productions (I) Pvt.
 Ltd digital partner for Krrish 3.
 Carving Dreams was responsible for securing the deal between Filmkraft Productions (I) Pvt.
 Ltd, Graphic India and Hungama Digital.

 Superstar actor and Krrish star Hrithik Roshan commented, “As we get ready for Krrish 3, I am pleased to announce this bonus never before seen Krrish story from Graphic India, the leader in Comics for India, and Hungama, the first name in digital mobile.
 We’re working with an international team of comic book superstars so you can experience Krrish in a whole new way.”
 “Rakesh and Hrithik Roshan have created a hero that has captured the imaginations of millions across India.
 We are thrilled to be partnering with Filmkraft Productions (I) Pvt.
 Ltd and Hungama to continue the exploits of Krrish, in the natural extension of comic books, which is a perfect fit for any superhero.”
 Graphic India co-founder and CEO Sharad Devarajan added, “Through digital comics Krrish can now fly straight from the big screen and into the small screen of mobile devices, reaching his millions of fans.”
 The comic is written by Tom DeFalco, illustrated by Sal Buscema, and animated by Ashish Avin and Dhanashekhar Mudaliar.

 Games

 Krrish: The Game

-A Krrish game was made in 2006 after the release of Krrish.
+A Krrish game was made in 2006 by Indiagames after the release of Krrish.